 A Warning To Those Who Think Shortcuts Or Unethical Methods Are OK

-I’ve had the fortune of learning many valuable life lessons when I was younger, and despite going through severe setbacks, fortunately, I still had the energy, time and strength to hit the reset button and start over.
+I had the fortune of learning many valuable life lessons when I was younger, and despite going through severe setbacks, fortunately, I still had the energy, time and strength to hit the reset button and start over.

 If someone’s astrological chart can indicate why one deserves wealth and riches and a happy, loving family, you can be assured that it’ll indicate why someone’s life deserves to be a living hell too.
-If you’ve seen enough of such charts and interacted with these people, you will agree with me that these deserve the hell they are going through and they brought it upon themselves.
+If you’ve seen enough of such charts and interacted with these people, you will agree with me that these deserve the hell they are going through, and they brought it upon themselves.

-If you need examples: It has been 8 years since my ex-business partner cheated me.
+If you need examples: It has been eight years since my ex-business partner cheated me.
 Since then, he went from one failed business to another and is unemployed now and living off his wife, and I’m quite sure the marriage will fail next.
 In another example, one of the directors of the companies conducting ‘brainwash’ seminars suddenly collapsed in the middle of a training session for no reason and with no prior health issues.
 He was a little over 50.
 I’m not saying these because I delight in someone’s failure or demise – it is what it is and I simply feel ‘neutral’ because all these are irrelevant to my life right now.
 I thought I’d share what I’ve observed so people understand why our ancestors said some of the things they did.

 Quoting Chinese Sages Out Of Context For The Sake Of Sale

 The Chinese metaphysics field has become very pretentious.
-There are some practitioners, or rather, trainees under these practitioners that will go to the extent of quoting Confucius and immediately go on to pitch a BaZi course which costs more than SGD$2,000.
-Nothing wrong selling something as that’s just business, and if someone buys into your marketing, I’m no one to interfere.
+There are some practitioners, or rather, trainees under these practitioners, that will go to the extent of quoting Confucius and immediately go on to pitch a BaZi course which costs more than SGD$2,000.
+Nothing wrong with selling something as that’s just business, and if someone buys into your marketing, I’m no one to interfere.
 But I think I’ll need to draw some boundaries here.

-I have to point out that this is taken out of context and it completely misrepresents Confucius.
+I have to point out that this is taken out of context, and it completely misrepresents Confucius.

 The full quote is supposed to be 冉求曰：「非不说子之道，力不足也。子曰：力不足者，中道而废，今女画。」Confucius was not trying to tell his student to stop being a pusillanimous person and do whatever he dreams of doing.
 The student 冉伯牛 was actually very ill and was surviving on a single bowl of rice and a gourd dish of drink every day.
 The preceding verse of 子曰：「贤哉回也，一箪食，一瓢饮，在陋巷，人不堪其忧，回也不改其乐。贤哉回也。」indicates this.